 13. Does the user need to be logged in?

-• Some automation can be staged, but execution is best aligned with user login
+- Some automation can be staged ahead of time, while execution is typically best aligned with user login

 Final Takeaway